Accessibility Club Conference 2018

 In 2016, the Club went to Berlin for the first time, attracted more than 30 attendees and 2 international presenters.
 The format shifted towards a mixture of presentations and barcamp style sessions.
 When in 2017 Heydon Pickering, Laura Kalbag and Detlev Fischer joined in, a whopping 70 attendees clearly demonstrated that awareness has grown and the topic deserves a bigger stage.
 Other guests presenters so far include Marco Zehe, Kerstin Probiesch, Rodney Rehm, Marcy Sutton and Robin Cristopherson.

 For 2018, Stefan and Joschi, the two times Berlin organiser team, decided to take it even one step further: They're excited (and admittedly a bit nervous) to invite you to the first ever full-day Accessibility Club Conference, scheduled for November 5th, 2018.
-They aim for ~150 attendees from all disciplines and knowledge levels, around 4 hand picked top-notch presenters, roughly the same number of shorter communtiy contributors and a variety of both technical, educational and motivational topics.
+They aim for ~150 attendees from all disciplines and knowledge levels, around 4 hand picked top-notch presenters, roughly the same number of shorter communtiy contributors ("mini talks") and a variety of both technical, educational and motivational topics.

 As with all the smaller gatherings before, the conference wants to give you the chance to get some real-world experience with assistive technology, deepen your knowledge about web accessibilty and get you in touch with like-minded webworkers.
 The goal is to enable you to make accessibility a natural part of your daily work and mindset.